BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 #### Create a new controller for handling Infobip requests

-You now need to create a new controller which will handle requests for incoming WhatsAppMessages, delivery and seen reports, on a new endpoint 'api/infobip' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
+You now need to create a new controller which will handle requests for incoming WhatsApp messages, delivery and seen reports, on a new endpoint 'api/infobip' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
 By adding an additional endpoint to your bot, you can accept requests from Bot Service channels (or additional adapters), as well as from Infobip, using the same bot.

 ```csharp
   [Route("api/infobip")]